CAPA in Manufacturing: A Practical Guide

 Most small shops start with a CAPA log in Excel.
 A row for each CAPA, columns for the problem description, root cause, corrective action, responsible person, due date, and status.
 For a shop that processes five CAPAs a year, this is fine.

-It stops working when volume increases, when multiple people need to update the same records, or when an auditor asks for the history of changes to a specific CAPA.
+It stops working when volume increases, when multiple people need to update the same records, or when an auditor asks for change history on a specific CAPA.
+The problems are the same ones that push manufacturers from spreadsheets to dedicated software in other areas: no audit trail, no workflow routing, and no connection between your CAPA log and the production data that triggered it.

 How to get started